Meet the PI

 Postdoctoral Scholar (co-advised by Dr. Justin Brashares, UC Berkeley)

 Dr. Parker-Shames’ research ties regional policies with landscape ecology and their consequences for wildlife community interactions and individual animal responses.
-She currently investigates how light and noise (simulating sources from cannabis production) affect multi-taxa wildlife responses.
+During her postdoc, she investigated how light and noise (simulating sources from cannabis production) affect multi-taxa wildlife responses.

 Read more about and from Phoebe on Google Scholar, at her website, and on Twitter.